- Become an Artistic Freedom Defender

 - Are automatically signed up for Arts Freedom Watch email alerts.

-Artistic Freedom Defenders are added to a growing Network of artists, allies, Human Rights activists and professionals who stand together to defend and support the right to artistic freedom.
+Are you an artist, ally, human rights activist or professional who stands to defend and support the right to artistic freedom.
 This free membership could include joining viral social media campaigns, signing petitions to affect policy and take part in discussions regarding the state of artistic freedom globally.

-Further to being privy to the actions and opportunities listed for Supporting Members, paying members have the opportunity to write blogs for the Freemuse website, access to Mentorship Programs and the right to vote at the General Assembly, which is held every third year.
-Voting access also allows members to nominate the Executive Committee, thus playing a role in the work that Freemuse does.
-The annual membership fee is 15 Euros.
+Further to being privy to the actions and opportunities listed for Supporting Members, paying members have the right to vote at the General Assembly, which is held every third year.
+This includes the ability to nominate the Executive Committee.
+15 Euros is donated annually.

 Freemuse depends on our network to report incidents of artistic freedom violations, including persecuted and imprisoned artists, instances of censorship, legislation changes making it difficult for people to express themselves artistically, as well as positive incidents in societies that open up their artistic freedom views and laws.